-- Providing quality recreational facilities and parks and open space • for the enjoyment of residents and visitors alike. - Encouraging linkages between open space, parks, schools, and trails where feasible. - Maintaining and improving existing facilities and parks and open space in an efficient, cost-effective manner. - Encouraging joint-partnerships for provision of recreational services. - 1.
-Priority areas for new parks, open spaces, and walkways/pathways will be identified and standards and criteria for park design, density, and linkages established in the Community Services Master Plan and/or the Land Use Bylaw. - 2.
-Mechanisms to establish and expand recreational opportunities for youth Expanded and seniors will be explored.
-Private recreational facilities, including the organized sports and events provided by service groups and other organizations, are encouraged to augment the recreational opportunities provided by the Town. - 3.
-Land dedicated for municipal reserve purposes should be suitable for either active or passive recreation. - Park and open 4.
-Parks and open space, including walkways will be designed in a way that space design considers the safety and security of those using the facilities as well as the adjacent uses.
+- Providing quality recreational facilities and parks and open space for the enjoyment of residents and visitors alike. - Encouraging linkages between open space, parks, schools, and trails where feasible. - Maintaining and improving existing facilities and parks and open space in an efficient, cost-effective manner. - Encouraging joint-partnerships for provision of recreational services. - 1.
+Priority areas for new parks, open spaces, and walkways/pathways will be identified and standards and criteria for park design, density, and linkages established in the Community Services Master Plan and/or the Land Use Bylaw.

-Community Services Master Plan
+Community Services Master